January 21, 2020 • Ocean Facts, Resources, Travel Ideas

-The California coast is an outstanding place to see gray whales, Eschrichtius robustus, during their annual migration between feeding and breeding areas.
-Thanks to a moratorium on whaling and other multinational protections, the Eastern Pacific population of the gray whale is thriving with around 26,000 individuals, and a Red List status of Least Concern.
+The annual gray whale migration is one of Earth’s greatest wildlife spectacles, and the California coast is an outstanding place to see migrating gray whales.
+Thanks to a moratorium on whaling and other multinational protections, the eastern Pacific population of gray whales is thriving with around 26,000 individuals, and a Red List status of Least Concern.

-These charismatic marine mammals can reach 40-50 feet in length and weigh more than 36 tons (72,000 pounds) when fully grown.
+Gray whales are charismatic marine mammals that can reach 40-50 feet in length and weigh more than 36 tons (72,000 pounds) when fully grown.
 Gray whales are true to their name, and are dark gray in color with blotchy white patches.
 The white patches are variations in pigmentation, scars and even barnacles and whale lice.
 The latter two can contribute up to 400 pounds to the whale’s weight!

-Every year the whales undertake the longest migrations of any mammal, traveling 12,000 miles round-trip from their feeding grounds in the Arctic to calve and breed in the Baja lagoons, and then back again.
-That is about the same as traveling across the United States from San Francisco, California to Washington D.C., 3 times!
+Every year, gray whales undertake one of the longest migrations of any mammal, traveling 12,000 miles round-trip from their feeding grounds in the Arctic to calve and breed in the Baja lagoons, and then back again.
+That is about the same as traveling across the United States from San Francisco, California to Washington D.C., three times!

-Most gray whale calves are born in January, as well as during the end of December and start of February.
+Gray whale calves are born between the end of December and start of February.
 Newborn gray whale calves are about 15 feet long and weigh 1,500 lbs.
-During this time, the mother and calf pairs are known for their curious and "friendly" behavior, whereby they actively seek out interaction with whale watchers (e.g. "petting").
+During this time, the mother and calf pairs are known for their curious and “friendly” behavior, whereby they actively seek out interaction with whale watchers (e.g. “petting”).

 Beyond their coloration, there are a few distinguishing characteristics that can help you identify gray whales along the California coast.